Equine Fecal Egg Count - Manure Matters!

-Most of you have probably already dewormed your horse for the first time this spring.
-Some of you may already be on your second or third deworming.
-However, there’s something else you can do to really help protect your horse from parasites, and that’s have a fecal egg count performed.
+Many owners deworm their horse for the first time of the year in the spring.
+Some owners may already be on their second or third deworming.
+However, there’s something else you can do to help protect your horse from parasites, and that’s having a fecal egg count performed.

 When you take a sample of your dog’s stool to your veterinarian, the clinic runs a qualitative test.
 A technician performs a fecal flotation to look for the presence of roundworms, hookworms and other parasites.
 You get back an answer like “yes, your dog has roundworms” or “no, your dog does not have hookworms.”

-- protect the pasture from lots of eggs being passed onto it.
+- protect the pasture from a high number of eggs being passed onto it.

-If you can afford two fecal egg counts per year, have the second one performed 10 to 14 days after this first deworming.
-This is called a fecal egg count reduction test and tells you if your dewormer worked.
-Scientists are discovering more and more resistance to commonly used dewormers so it’s important to make sure there are actually LESS eggs in your horse’s manure AFTER the deworming.
-You don’t get any points for going through the motions!
+Have a second FEC performed 10 to 14 days after this first deworming.
+This is called a fecal egg count reduction test and the results help you determine if the dewormer worked.
+Scientists are discovering more resistance to commonly used dewormers, so it’s important to make sure there are less eggs in your horse’s manure after the deworming.

 At the end of the grazing season (typically the fall in northern climates), it’s recommended to have another FEC completed.
 Depending on the results of this test, you may or may not have to use dewormer.
 If your horse is under three years old, speak with your veterinarian as young horses follow different FEC and deworming protocols.